-9.2.4 Lodging Houses
+9.2.3 Lodging Houses

-- 7.2.20 Lodging houses may be permitted within land use designations permitting residential uses as outlined on Schedule ± 2 provided that: - a) Adequate residential amenities and services are available nearby; and

-- b) ii) In instances where a lodging house is located within a residential designation, it is of a size and land use character which is similar to, or compatible with the built form of the existing area. - 7.2.21 The implementing Zoning By-law will specifically regulate lodging houses and the appropriate zones in which they may be permitted. - Item 55: The purpose of 'Item 55' is to renumber and revise policy 7.2.22 for Coach Houses/Garden Suites to section 9.2.5.
+- 1. Lodging houses may be permitted within land use designations permitting residential uses as outlined on Schedule 2 provided that: - i) Adequate residential amenities and services are available nearby; and - ii) In instances where a lodging house is located within a residential designation, it is of a size and land use character which is similar to, or compatible with the built form of the existing area. - 2.
+The implementing Zoning By-law will specifically regulate lodging houses and the appropriate zones in which they may be permitted.